Minkowski Space holography and Radon transform: Summary and discussions

 In this article, we obtain a correspondence between a free scalar field of mass $m$ in the bulk $(d+1)$-dimensional Minkowski space and a scalar field with scaling dimension $\D$ on a $(d-1)$-dimensional sphere in it.
 The correspondence, while similar in spirit to holography, is devoid of gravitational content.
 The construction proceeds in two steps.
 The first step is to Radon transform the scalar field in the bulk to hyperplanes determined by unit vectors in the Minkowski space.
 The family of such hyperplanes covers different regions of the bulk, as depicted in Figure~\ref{fig1}.
 A unit vector determines an EadS or a dS slice.
 The importance of taking the Radon transform lies in the fact that it allows separating the field into two parts, one depending on the family parameter and the other on the EadS or dS slice.
 The latter is then interpreted as a scalar field on the EadS or dS space and is taken to have been obtained from a scalar field of scaling dimension $\Delta$ on a sphere on its boundary through the HKLL bulk reconstruction.
 The sphere is different from the celestial sphere in that it does not reside in the null hypersurface of the bulk.
 Rather, it forms the boundary of the EadS or dS slice.
 The construction utilises the holographic bulk reconstruction in an essential manner and is described in terms of invertible integral transforms only.
 We write down the Mellin modes of the scalar field in the bulk.
 Noting that the kernels appearing in the integrations involve only quadratic forms of the coordinates, as for Feynman loop diagrams, we use the Lee-Pomeransky method to evaluate the integrals.
 The Mellin modes are expressed in terms of GKZ hypergeometric series, exhibiting a rich structure.

-Let us note that the scaling dimension $\D$ of the scalar on the sphere is a free parameter, to be identified with the conformal dimension of the field when considering a conformal field theory on the sphere.
-Hence, the bulk field \eq{phi:fin} and the Mellin modes, \eq{Mf:eads} as well as \eq{Mf:ds}, can be written as a sum over $\Delta$ as has been advocated earlier \cite{deBoer:2003vf}.
 An apparent shortcoming of the present construction is that the constants $\phi_0$ in \eq{phi0:eads} and \eq{phi0:ds} are vanishing and singular, respectively, for odd $d$.
 However, since the troublesome factors depend on the dimension of the spacetime alone, this can be taken care of by normalising the fields by dividing by such factors without affecting physical considerations.

 Thought of as a boundary-value problem it is natural to look askance at any correspondence that attempts to relate fields satisfying linear differential equations as in here on spaces whose dimensions differ by two. \footnote{KR thanks Gautam Mandal for a useful discussion on this issue} The functions ${\phi}_1$ and ${\phi}_2$ in \eq{f:expand} are arbitrary functions of $U$ arising from the oscillator equation \eq{eq:fR}.
 Constants in the linear combination \eq{f:expand} can be fixed by demanding certain asymptotic behaviour of $\Rf{\phi}$ with respect to $\lambda$.
 This does not fix the ${\phi}$'s.
 In the second step of the correspondence, in \eq{blk:rc}, we \emph{identify} these with the field reconstructed from the sphere, as in \eq{eads2cone} or \eq{ds2cone}.
 These in turn satisfy Laplace equations in the respective EadS or dS spaces, namely,